Houma, Shanxi: History

 In 585 BCE, the Jin State moved their capital to Xintian, an ancient city located in present-day Houma.
 Xintian remained the capital until the fall of the Jin State in 376 BCE.

-Chinese revolutionary Peng Zhen was born in Houma, and his former residence has been converted to a tourist destination, attracting red tourism from throughout China.
+Chinese Communist revolutionary and politician Peng Zhen was born in Houma, and his former residence has been converted to a tourist destination, attracting red tourism from throughout China.

 Archaeology

 In 1956, the famous Houma bronze casting site was discovered in the Xintian site, which is the largest and most abundant bronze-casting site ever discovered in China.
 The site was used from around 600BC to 380BC or even later, and a large number of very exquisite bronze casting pottery models were unearthed, commonly known as Houma pottery models.
 The site has been excavated several times and more than 500 identifiable pottery molds have been unearthed.
 The striking feature of Houma debris is the reusable clay pattern blocks used essentially as models for decoration.

 Compared with making an overall model of an object, the parting model can save a lot of manpower and material resources, which reflects the skillful grasp of the utensils by the craftsmen of that period.
 The craftsmen make a complex object into parts, separate the mold, and make only one module for the same position and pattern, which can improve the consistency of the pattern when remodeling, and make each pattern on the same horizontal section, which improves the quality of the casting.

 At the same time, there is an evidenced rise of the lost-wax casting in Eastern Zhou China.
 Surprisingly, no evidence of the lost-wax casting has been found in Houma so far.